-This course covers the quantitative analytic techniques intended to inform decision makers at the bedside as well as at the policy-making level.
-Topics include probability, Bayes’ theorem, sensitivity and specificity of diagnostic tests, Bayesian decision analysis, utility assessment, cost-effectiveness analysis and expert systems.
+This course covers quantitative analytic techniques intended to inform decision makers at the bedside, researchers, and those involved with policy-making.
+Topics include probability, Bayes’ theorem, sensitivity and specificity of diagnostic tests, and decision psychology, with a focus on decision analysis, utility assessment, and cost-effectiveness analysis

 PH 435 Design and Analysis Strategies in Health Services Research (1)

 PH435 is an independent study research seminar based on individual student meetings with the instructor and other faculty mentors.
 The course focuses on completion of a health services research or health policy paper and oral presentation, often in conjunction with MPH program Culminating Experience requirements.
 Papers require health services research methodological and study design skills or the conceptual and analytical skills needed for public health history or health policy analyses.
 Learning objectives include applying health services research methods to a public health, clinical policy or public policy problem or debate, describing factors underlying geographic or provider variations in medical practice or health outcomes, using quality measurement, quality improvement, patient safety or epidemiologic research techniques, conducting risk adjustment for evaluation of medical or behavioral health interventions, and addressing critical issues in social determinants of health or social epidemiology.
 Enrollment requires prior consent of the instructor.

 PH 437 Practicum on Epidemiologic Research Design and Data Analysis (1)